 What Causes Bone Loss?

-Bone Loss and Dentures
+Dentures Accelerate Bone Loss

 People who wear dentures can experience another severe consequence of bone loss: collapse of the lower third of their face.

-The loss of the ridge bone brings your chin closer to your nose, causing your jaw to jut out and the nose appears to stick out further because your upper lip has puckered in.
-Deep wrinkles appear around the mouth and the cheeks develop sagging skin or “jowls.”
+The loss of the ridge bone brings your chin closer to your nose, causing your jaw to jut out, and the nose appears to stick out further because your upper lip has puckered in.
+Deep wrinkles appear around the mouth, and the cheeks develop sagging skin or “jowls.”
 This facial collapse can prematurely age your appearance by many years!

 Rebuilding Bone for Lasting Results